modehnal/GNOMETerminalAutomation/article/presentation_article.md

 We are using Assistive Technology - Service Provider Interface (AT-SPI) which is a set of interfaces that allow access technologies such as screen readers to programmatically determine what is being displayed on the screen and simulate keyboard and mouse events.
 It can also be used for automated testing.

-To do this we are using python module GObject introspection which holds python bindings and support for gtk toolkit and GNOME applications, namely Atspi module.
+To do this we are using Python module GObject introspection which holds Python bindings and support for GTK toolkit and GNOME applications, namely Atspi module.

   ```python
   from gi.repository import Atspi